 Our vision is to equip our learners with the knowledge and skills they need, enabling them to aspire to all they achieve, within their lives and their community, in a way that demonstrates respect for themselves, their family, their friends, their community and the world within which they live.

-The areas of learnings are based upon key themes from the National Curriculum with the Global Goals, derived from ‘The World’s Largest Lesson’, weaved within them.
+The areas of learnings are based upon key themes from the National Curriculum, and enhanced by the Global Goals, derived from ‘The World’s Largest Lesson’, weaved within them.
 These goals are based on the working of Project Everyone and Unicef, where they are working towards sustainable development for the world.
+This offers our children a global learning curriculum; rich in knowledge of the many different aspects of world around them and the skills that they will need to lead a full and active life within that world.
+Within each goal, the children in our lower years, relate this to them and their immediate community; as the children move through the school, widening to think about society within the UK, and then on a global scale.